 A Salmon Is The Easiest Fish To Catch

-A great friend & mentor of mine big Peter Anderson has the most brilliant assessment of salmon behaviour that I've ever heard.
+My late great friend & mentor big Peter Anderson had the most brilliant assessment of salmon behaviour that I've ever heard.
 Peter says; "An Atlantic salmon is the easiest fish of them all to catch" then he pauses before saying "sometimes!"
 That is deadly accurate as all of you will know so what can you do when the going gets tough that could 'wake up' resident salmon that have been totally bombarded for weeks or even months.